ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     Signal vs Noise
         - Signals tell you positive and negatives things about the information you need on what you're building
         - The Reality of the situation is data that you require to make full judgements about your business does not exist
-        - Ifnromation and data will be incomplete, skewed, misprespsnative
+        - Infromation and data will be incomplete, skewed, misprespsnative

         Noise
         -  Be aware of what information is noise and does not matter ot what you're building...you can easily interpret a wrong fact or figure to negativitely influence your decisions